 New Condition to choose an attribute, operator, and value from the expression builder. - a.
-If you have chosen to create a new condition, from the Select Attribute drop-down list box, choose an attribute from the dictionary based on which you want to create a condition. - b.
-After you have selected an attribute: - Choose an operator (Equals, Not Equals, Matches, and so on) from the drop-down box. - Choose the value from the drop-down list box, if available, or enter a value in the text box. - To save this condition to be reused in other policies, click Add Condition to Library from the action icon that appears in the same row. - Enter a name for this condition in the Condition Name text box and click the ( ) icon.
-The condition is saved as a simple condition and will be available for use in other policies. - Step 6 To add more conditions, click the action icon at the end of this row. - Step 7 Click Add Attribute/Value to create a new condition or click Add Condition from Library to add an existing simple condition. - Step 8 Select the operand from the drop-down list box.
+If you choose to create a new condition from the Select Attribute drop-down list, choose an attribute from the dictionary based on which you want to create a condition. - b.
+After you select an attribute, do one of the following: - Choose an operator (Equals, Not Equals, Matches, and so on) from the drop-down box. - Choose the value from the drop-down list, if available, or enter a value in the text box. - To save this condition to be reused in other policies, click the action icon and click Add Condition to Library. - Enter a name for this condition in the Condition Name text box and click the ( ) icon.

+The condition is saved as a simple condition and will be available for use in other policies.

+- Step 6 To add more conditions, click the action icon at the end of this row. - Step 7 Click Add Attribute/Value to create a new condition or click Add Condition from Library to add an existing simple condition. - Step 8 Select the operand from the drop-down list.
 You can choose either AND or OR and the same operand will be used between all the conditions in this compound condition. - Step 9 Repeat the process from Step 5 to add more conditions. - Step 10 After you have added all the conditions, click Submit to create this compound condition.

-Figure 15-6 shows a compound conditions page.
+Figure 16-6 shows a compound conditions page.
 The table that follows the image provides a description of the user interface elements that appear in this page.

-Figure 15-6 Compound Conditions Page
+Figure 16-6 Compound Conditions Page